 - Conservation Genetics

-We even have a 4+1 B.S./M.S. track that lets you complete your undergraduate and master’s degrees in just five years.
-You may also apply for Early Assurance to UNE’s graduate programs in medicine, dental medicine, physical therapy, and physician assistant.
+We also offer a 4+1 B.S./M.S. track that lets you complete your undergraduate and master’s degrees in just five years.

 If your goal is to be a high school or middle school science teacher, you may enroll in secondary education courses at UNE to meet the standards for State of Maine certification (grades 7-12) upon graduation.